vistadataproject/documents/README.md

 ![](/images/logos-tech/square/60h/asf.jpg)

+__Evolving VISTA__

+> __This provides key, new supplementary functionality on top of the current VISTA architecture 'as is'__.
+However, if any of the 176 modules in VISTA is modified, this will automatically incorporate any and all data enhancements into the VISTA Data Model (VDM).
+This is because the VDM will be maintained always in sync with the internal VISTA Data Dictionary (DD) through a triggered, automated conversion of the DD to JSON-LD.
+See Technical Overview for details on metadata processing.  __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected in any way (i.e. this is 'non-invasive' and 'safe')__

 __Unique attributes of the Project:__

 * A __research and discovery proof-of-concept__.
-It is not product development.
+ * This is not product development.
 * A __data-centric approach to managing VISTA data__.
-It is not a code-centric approach.
+ * This is not a code-centric approach.
-* A  __web-standards approach to exposing and managing data and metadata__.
-It not a VISTA- or healthcare-specific approach.
+* A  __unified web-standards approach to exposing and managing data and metadata__.
-* __Purely supplementary functionality on top of the current VISTA architecture, unmodified, 'as is'__.
-However, if VISTA is modified, this will automatically incorporate any and all data enhancements to any of the 176 VISTA packages.
-This is because the VISTA Data Model (VDM) will be maintained always in sync with the internal VISTA Data Dictionary (DD) through a triggered, automated conversion of the DD to JSON-LD.
-See Technical Overview for details on metadata processing.  __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected in any way (i.e. this is 'non-invasive' and 'safe')__
+ * This is not a VA-, VISTA-, or healthcare-specific approach.

 ## Technical Overview